 For years, running podiatrists like myself have told you to stretch before and after you train.
-We’ve told you that it can help protect you from running injuries.
-But, as it turns out, we may have been wrong.
+In fact, I've even beaten myself up for not stretching before a run, even as I spent time telling you that it can help protect you from running injuries.
+But, as it turns out, I may have been wrong.
 Just take a look at what some new research suggests about the benefits of stretching.

 Study Negates the Injury Prevention Benefits of Stretching